 DaVinci’s color grading features.
-If you’ve never edited videos before, or are just starting out, you are likely to find DaVinci Resolve overly technical and difficult to understand beyond the basics.
-So while DVR is great for YouTubers looking to do a lot of color grading, beginners may find they quickly plateau with what they can achieve.
+If you’ve never edited videos before, or are just starting out, you’re likely to find DaVinci Resolve overly technical and difficult to understand beyond the basics.
+While DVR is great for YouTubers looking to do a lot of color grading, beginners may find they quickly plateau with what they can achieve.

 Shotcut – simple free video editor that covers the basics

 Shotcut is a free, open-source, cross-platform video editor — perhaps best known for its wide range of support for hundreds of audio and video formats and codes courtesy of FFmpeg.
-Unlike some of its competitors, Shotcut does not require a high-performance system and is easily accessible to users with low-end systems.
+Unlike some of its competitors, Shotcut doesn’t require a high-performance system making it easily accessible to users with low-end systems.